lohQ/xeddsa/README.md

 2. The random bytes passed into the xed25519_sign function, if used, will cause the app to crash.
 Hence tweaked the implementation to not using this parameter.
 (TODO: Debug this)

-3. The signing and verifying process is rather slow.
-(TODO: at least 10 signing/verifying in one second)

 ## Getting Started

 This project is a starting point for a Flutter